 Strategic Partnership Institute aims are:

-– To promote European values and include youth to European educational programs;
+– To promote European values and include youth in European educational programs;

 – To promote the active participation of young people with fewer opportunities and to develop different ways to ensure their impact on the local community by using non-formal education and intercultural learning methods;

-– To promote self-fulfilment and personal development of young people through educational programs of the European Union;
+– To promote self-fulfillment and personal development of young people through educational programs of the European Union;

 – To improve the quality of life of refugees and migrant communities by working on integration through youth work;